 Properties located in the Foothills Overlay have a completely different set of development standards for accessory structures.
 The setbacks, max building area, total sq. ft. of all accessory structures (including barns) are all determined from several factors that include the underlying zoning, the lot size and the square footage of the main residence.

-For residential non-livable detached accessory buildings (i.e. tool/storage sheds), if the size of the building is less than 200 sq ft then you do not need a permit -- but you MUST meet the required setbacks and obtain plan approval from the Planning Services staff at the One Stop Shop.
+For residential non-livable detached accessory structures (i.e. tool/storage sheds, pergolas), if the size of the structure is less than 200 sq ft then you do not need a permit -- but you MUST meet the required setbacks and obtain plan approval from the Planning Services staff at the One Stop Shop.

 Submittal Checklists - for projects that do need permits (which is most of them).